lindsaycarbonell/well-damn/README.md

 ## Other Burning Q's

 - What do the data look like with Woodlake Dam compared to Oroville Dam?
 (Maybe not comparable b/c of size)
+- What do insurance companies think about the risk of dams failing?
+Is that risk changing?
 - Hurricane preparedness and dams -> which dams failed during Hurricane Matthew, which dams failed during other hurricanes?
 Correlation b/w inspection tardiness and dam failure during dams, or is it mostly random?

 ## Visual Ideas